christiancrisologo/forex-app-angular1-gulp/README.md

 Setup:

  1. Clone the repo

- 2. Install the libraries and dependencies  ;
+ 2. Install the libraries and dependencies  :

       $ npm install

- 3. Run the app
+ 3. Run the app:

-      gulp serve
+      $ gulp serve